Perfectionism for creative professionals: ship work that matters

 What is the Version 1.0 Framework?

 The Version 1.0 Framework is a creative process that separates creation from editing, ships work at 90% completion, and builds feedback and iteration into the workflow.
-Neuroscience research supports this approach by showing that idea generation and evaluation activate different neural systems, making separation more efficient.
+Research by Kenett et al. (2025) in Communications Biology found that idea generation and evaluation activate different neural systems, which supports keeping these phases separate rather than running them simultaneously.

 How does perfectionism affect different creative disciplines?